RTSP Server Block - VisioForge Media Blocks SDK .Net¶

 var rtspServer = new RTSPServerBlock(rtspSettings);

-// Connect video and audio from file
+// Connect raw video and audio from file

 pipeline.Connect(fileSource.VideoOutput, rtspServer.VideoInput);